• Skip to primary navigation

 Restrictions on CBE Group

-When attempting to collect payments from you, CBE Group must adhere to the regulations specified in the Fair Debt Collection Practices Act.
-This is a federal law that prevents debt collectors from engaging in harassment or predatory behavior, such as lying to you or calling you incessantly or at unreasonable hours.
+• CBE Group must adhere to the regulations specified in the Fair Debt Collection Practices Act, which bars them from behavior like lying to you or calling you incessantly or at unreasonable hours.

-Yes, you can sue CBE Group for harassment.
-If you can show that they’ve violated your rights under the Fair Debt Collection Practices Act, then you can collect $1,000 in statutory damages for each violation as well as payment for any damages that you’ve sustained as a result of their violation.
+• Sue CBE Group for harassment and can collect $1,000 in statutory damages for each violation as well as payment for any damages that you’ve sustained as a result of their violation.
 CBE Group will also have to pay your attorney fees and court costs.

 Other Collection Agencies